2U (company): History

+Growth through acquisition (2017-2021)

 Starting in 2017, 2U diversified its strategy and acquired education companies GetSmarter, and later Trilogy Education, firms offering short-term non-credit training programs.
-Also in 2017, Paucek earned an MBA online from the University of North Carolina at Chapel Hill, through the school's partnership with 2U.
+In 2017, Paucek earned an MBA online from the University of North Carolina at Chapel Hill, through the school's partnership with 2U.
 In late 2017, former Obama administration official Valerie Jarrett joined 2U's board.

-In 2018, 2U launched the Harvard Business Analytics Program (HBAP) in conjunction with Harvard University.
+In 2018, 2U launched the Harvard Business Analytics Program in conjunction with Harvard University.
 Students in this program had an average of 17.5 years of work experience, were an average of 42 years old, and paid $50,000 in tuition.

 In early 2019, 2U announced that it had entered a partnership with EGADE Business School at Tecnológico de Monterrey in Mexico to offer an online MBA program.
 2U also partnered with Tecnológico de Monterrey and the Washington University School of Law to offer an online master of laws program.
 On August 6, 2U announced its first undergraduate program, offering a degree in data science and business analytics, as well as six other degrees, from the University of London (UoL), with its member institution London School of Economics (LSE).
 UoL, LSE and 2U planned to keep the cost of the three-year degree at $26,000, far lower than most of 2U's other programs.
 In September, 2U created a "Framework for Transparency", with a commitment to publishing transparent data on topics including university oversight and accountability, access, quality and outcomes.

-In 2020, Senators Elizabeth Warren and Sherrod Brown called for 2U and four other online program managers to disclose the terms of their contracts with colleges and universities in order to determine whether they were violating laws meant to safeguard consumers from predatory enrollment practices.
-In June, 2U announced that it would offer $3 million in scholarships in increments of $2,500 to under-represented demographics, and the recipients would have to demonstrate both need and merit.
+In 2020, Senators Elizabeth Warren and Sherrod Brown called for 2U and four other online program managers to disclose the terms of their contracts with colleges and universities to determine whether they were compliant with consumer protection laws.
+In June, 2U announced that it would offer $3 million in scholarships in increments of $2,500 to underrepresented demographics, and the recipients would have to demonstrate both need and merit.
 The scholarships could be applied to about 100 different programs with a strong emphasis on technical training.
-Later that year, 2U announced a partnership with Netflix and Norfolk State University, to offer free online tech bootcamps to current students and alumni.
+Later that year, 2U announced a partnership with Netflix and Norfolk State University to offer free online tech bootcamps to current students and alumni.
 In November, 2U published its first transparency report, which showed it had invested $1.3B in its non-profit partners' degree programs, and 72% of students graduate from those programs.